-Driving in Tenerife
+Volcano Island: Driving in Tenerife

-In fact a hire car is probably the best way to see Mount Teide as you can take things at your own pace and stop wherever you want.
+In fact hiring a car in Tenerife is probably the best way to see Mount Teide as you can take things at your own pace and stop wherever you want.
 And why rush when there’s so much to see?
 As you drive up, sometimes through the clouds, you’ll notice the vegetation change and the area start to become more moon like as wild flowers disappear in favour of dust and rock.
 But hey, was there ever a better time for a family geology lesson?

 Swap one car for another